Download Occupational Therapy Admissions Guide as a printable PDF

 Grade Point Average (GPA)

 Minimum GPA requirements vary from program to program, but MOST programs have a minimum 3.0 GPA requirement.
-In addition, most programs require that all prerequisite courses must be passed with a “C” or better.
+In addition, most programs require that all prerequisite courses must be passed with a “B” or higher.
 They generally want to see competitive test scores and GPAs.

 Timeline